Wednesday - June 12, 2019

 How Jerusalem became a startup city in its own right: Social Impact in Innovation

-Moderator: Yishai Fraenkel – Vice President and Director General of the Hebrew University and former General Manager of the Intel Jerusalem site
+Moderator: Yishai Fraenkel, Vice President and Director General of The Hebrew University of Jerusalem and former General Manager of Intel, Jerusalem

 Investors (to be confirmed):

-Meet female graduates of the Hebrew University of Jerusalem, innovators in the field of technology in the Startup Nation.
+Meet female graduates of The Hebrew University of Jerusalem, innovators in the Start-up Nation.
 They will emphasize the importance of the Hebrew University in their professional development as they share their initiatives.